molgenis/molgenis.org/public/documentation/ref-emx.md

 * package : name of the group this entity is part of
 * abstract : indicate if data can be provided for this entity (abstract entities are only used for data modeling purposes but cannot accept data)
 * description : free text description of the entity
+* description-{languageCode} : description for specified language (can be multiple languages, example: description-nl)
 * backend: the backend (database) to store the entities in (currently MySQL or ElasticSearch)
 * tags : ability to tag the data referring to the tags sections, described below